briochemc/F1Method.jl/README.md

 The F-1 algorithm is **easy** to use, gives **accurate** results, and is computationally **fast**:

-- **Easy** — The F-1 algorithm basically just needs the user to provide a solver (for finding the steady-state), the mismatch function, `f`, the state function, `F`, and their derivatives, `∇ₓf` and `∇ₓF` w.r.t. the state `x`.
+- **Easy** — The F-1 algorithm basically just needs the user to provide a solver (for finding the steady-state), the mismatch function, `f`, an ODEFunction, `F` with its Jacobian, and the gradient of the objective w.r.t. `∇ₓf`.
     (Note these derivatives can be computed numerically, via the [ForwardDiff](https://github.com/JuliaDiff/ForwardDiff.jl) package for example.)
 - **Accurate** — Thanks to ForwardDiff's nested dual numbers implementation, the accuracy of the gradient and Hessian, as computed by the F-1 algorithm, are close to machine precision.
 - **Fast** — The F-1 algorithm is as fast as if you derived analytical formulas for every first and second derivatives *and* used those in the most efficient way.
     This is because the bottleneck of such computations is the number of matrix factorizations, and the F-1 algorithm only requires a single one.
 In comparison, standard autodifferentiation methods that take the steady-state solver as a black box would require order `m` or `m^2` factorizations, where `m` is the number of parameters.

 ## What's needed?

-A requirement of the F-1 algorithm is that the Jacobian matrix `A = ∇ₓf` can be created, stored, and factorized.
+A requirement of the F-1 algorithm is that the Jacobian matrix `A = ∇ₓF` can be created, stored, and factorized.

 To use the F-1 algorithm, the user must: